 Adiabatic-bias Molecular Dynamics (ABMD) can be performed using the following software tools:

-Adiabatic-bias Molecular Dynamics (ABMD) was used in the following examples:
+Adiabatic-bias Molecular Dynamics (ABMD) was also used in the following examples: